ALL

 • Wash or cook wild picked foods such as berries and herbs carefully before eating them.

-• Talk to your veterinarian about ways to prevent E. multi tapeworm infection in your pets.
+• Talk to your veterinarian about ways to prevent tapeworm infection in your pets, including for information on an appropriate deworming strategy for your pet.

 • Do not allow your pets to eat rodents or other wild animals.

 • Keep your pet clean.
-Some dogs will roll in wild animal stool and can then spread tapeworm eggs from their fur to your home environment.
+Some dogs will roll in wild animal feces and can then spread tapeworm eggs from their fur to your home environment.

 • Do not encourage wild animals to come close to your home.